-While recent studies have shown that chocolate is beneficial for human health, chocolate can be toxic—and sometimes fatal—for your dogs and cats.
+While recent studies have shown that chocolate is beneficial for human health, chocolate can be toxic for your dogs and cats, and sometimes fatal.
 Chocolate is made from the fruit of the cacao tree.
 It contains theobromine, a member of a drug class called methylxanthines.
 Theobromine has a bitter flavor and gives dark chocolate its bitter taste.

 Of all pets, dogs are most commonly affected by chocolate toxicity.
 They have a sweet tooth and a superior nose that makes them skilled at finding chocolate.
-Cats and other pet species are also susceptible to the toxic effects of chocolate.
+Cats, birds, and other animal species are also susceptible to the toxic effects of chocolate.
 However, cats are less likely to eat a large portion of chocolates because they are unable to taste sweetness.

 What Makes Chocolate Toxic for Dogs